johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 >	**Discuss one thing relating to the idea of *commissioning* that you have considered for the first time, during this study**.

-- 	How might this idea help the development of the Christian community in your local, or national context?
+- 	How might this idea help the development of the Christian community in your locale, or national context?

 ### Selection ###